|Nutrition Facts (per serving)|

 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

-This typical Spanish tapa is simple, quick and easy.
-Green and yellow peppers fried with Spanish chorizo sausage and garlic make a colorful addition to the table.
+Long green Anaheim peppers and yellow peppers are fried with Spanish chorizo sausage and garlic, and make a colorful addition to the table.
+If you can't find Anaheim peppers, you can substitute green bell peppers instead.

 Rinse green and yellow peppers, then remove stems and seeds.